This section outlines how to configure cell editors to enable editing in cells.

 By default pressing Enter will start editing on a cell, or stop editing on an editing cell.
-It will not navigate to the next cell.
+It will not navigate to the cell below.

-To allow consistency with Excel set the grid property
+To allow consistency with Excel the grid has the following properties:

-The example below demonstrates the focus moving down when Enter is pressed after editing.
+The example below demonstrates the focus moving down when Enter is pressed.